flowroute/flowroute-numbers-ruby/README.md

 >**Note:** In order to apply an existing route to a number, the route must first be created using the [createNewRoute](#createRoute) method.
 To view a list of your existing routes, use the [`list`](#listroutes) method.

 #####Usage
-Add the following lines between `tnc = FlowrouteNumbers::TelephoneNumbersController.new()` and `puts response`:

 	rtes = [name: "primary route name", name: "failover route name"] response = tnc.update(number='telephoneNumbe', routes=rtes)
+	put response

->**Important:** `rtes` and `response` are variables that can be assigned any name of you choose, and of any length; however, you must use those names consistently within the method.
+>**Important:** `rtes` is a variable that can be assigned any name of you choose, and of any length; however, you must use those names consistently within the method.

 The method takes the following parameters: